Arakiss/nexlog/README.md

 ## Development

-I use [Bun](https://bun.sh) as the JavaScript runtime for this project.
+I use Bun as the all-in-one toolkit for this project.
+Here's how you can get started:

-To install dependencies:
+To install dependencies (although NextLogger has none, this is for development purposes):

 ```bash
 bun install